kadir-gunel/iceceng23/README.md

 Repository for *"Model Agnostic Knowledge Transfer Methods for Sentence Embedding Models*" paper by *Gunel K.* and *Amasyali M.F.*

 ## Data Loading for FastText Embeddings
-Loading pre-trained FastText models (especially English) takes too much time and space.
+Loading pre-trained FastText models (especially English - 2M by 300 vectors!!) takes too much time and space.
 Since there is no native way of loading them in Julia, I found a 2-step way: First you load the data by using ```readEmbeds``` function.
 This function returns a vocabulary and a matrix (word vectors).
 The second step is to write it in binary format and use ```Mmap``` utility for later usages.
 This is a one time thing but it saves tons of time and space.

 ```readEmbeds``` function requires to have vocabulary and dimension size of the intended FastText model.
 To do so: